-Directorate-General for Communication (European Commission) and Kantar, 'European Citizenship: Report' (LU: Publications Office of the European Union, 2023)
+&lt;sup>14 Directorate-General for Communication (European Commission) and Kantar, 'European Citizenship: Report' (LU: Publications Office of the European Union, 2023)

-CERV programme contributes, which highlights its relevance for the policy area alongside the digital transition.
+The environment and the fight against climate change is a policy priority where also the CERV programme contributes, which highlights its relevance for the policy area alongside the digital transition.
 In fact, green and digital transitions are increasingly becoming more intertwined.